Phạm Thanh Tâm: Second Indochina War

-From 1954 to 1963, he worked for three newspapers concurrently: the Military Art Newspaper (Văn Nghệ Quân Đội), the People's Army Newspaper (Quân Đội Nhân Dân) and the Military Image Newspaper (Hình Ảnh Quân Đội).
+From 1954 to 1963, Tâm worked for three newspapers concurrently: the Military Art Newspaper, (Note: Văn Nghệ Quân Đội) the People's Army Newspaper (Quân Đội Nhân Dân) and the Military Image Newspaper (Hình Ảnh Quân Đội).

 During his education at the Vietnam Fine Arts College, he volunteered for the front during the Second Indochina War.
 Again as a journalist, he was granted permission to write and paint from the battlefields along the Ho Chi Minh trail; in Khe Sanh, Quảng Trị and Hạ Long Bay; during the 1972 Christmas Bombings; in Đà Nắng and during the Fall of Saigon.

-Although artists worked under difficult conditions and with limited resources, he managed to preserve most of his sketches and paintings by sending them back to Hanoi for safe keeping, using a variety of materials and the occasional use of photographs.
+Although artists worked under difficult conditions and with limited resources, Tâm managed to preserve most of his sketches and paintings by sending them back to Hanoi for safe keeping, using a variety of materials and the occasional use of photographs.
 He revealed to Sherry Buchanan of The Guardian "At Khe Sanh I did the watercolours right there at the battle.
 I used a plume rehaussée d'aquarelle [pen with watercolour].
 The idea was not to hang around too long in one place.
 So I would usually add the pen later on.
 When I traveled around the country and there was no fierce fighting, I had more time to sketch carefully.
 I traveled with a photographer.
 That was very useful.
 If I forgot details, I could look at his pictures and fill in details.
 I used all kinds of materials: watercolours, pens, pencils – whatever I could find.".

 After Reunification

-In 1978, he was appointed the director of the Military Fine Arts Workshop (later merged into the Military Museum) and staged painting exhibitions, taught art courses and erected statues to commemorate the reunification of Vietnam.
+In 1978, Tâm was appointed the director of the Military Fine Arts Workshop (later merged into the Military Museum) and staged painting exhibitions, taught art courses and erected statues to commemorate the reunification of Vietnam.

 He retired from the army as a Colonel and moved to Ho Chi Minh City with his family in 1989.

-Phạm Thanh Tâm died in Ho Chi Minh City on 30 May 2019.
+Tâm died in Ho Chi Minh City on 30 May 2019.